 A spilt pint, a splash from the kitchen tap, a clumsy drop down the loo.
 Water damage to your beloved phone can happen in all kinds of ways.

 When it happens, it can feel like the end of the world.
 But it doesn't have to be.
+In fact, many smartphones nowadays are quite waterproof, being able to withstand being dunked 1.5 metres for up to 30 minutes.

-There are plenty of ways to save your smartphone from oblivion.
+But for those whose phones might still be at risk to water damage, there are plenty of ways to save your smartphone from oblivion.
 Here’s our step-by-step guide to rescuing your phone from water damage.

 Because some phones can't be opened up by owners without undoing the screws, we've also got some tips for owners of those handsets too.